GoogleCloudPlatform/runtimes-common/structure_tests/README.md

 Container Build Structure Tests
 ===============================

-This code builds an image which serves as a framework to run structure-based tests on an image prior to pushing it to GCR.
+This code builds an image which serves as a framework to run structure-based tests on a target image as part of a CI/CD build flow.
+These tests can be run before pushing an image to GCR, or post-push as part of a continuous system.
 The image under tests runs as a docker container **inside** of this image, which itself runs as a docker container on a host machine in the cloud (when run through a [Google Cloud Container Build](https://cloud.google.com/container-builder/docs/overview)).

 To use this test image with any cloudbuild, add the following build step to the **end** your container build config (cloudbuild.yaml or cloudbuild.json):